 Among the ectoparasitoses there is a family of diseases of importance in public health denominated epidermal parasitic skin diseases.
 The parasitic diseases in this group bear the characteristic that in parasite-host interactions are confined to the upper layers of the skin.
-They are prevalent in resource-poor settings and are associated with important morbidity3.
+They are prevalent in resource-poor settings and are associated with important morbidity.

 Epidermal parasitic skin diseases occur sporadic, endemic, or epidemic.
 The prevalence of ectoparasitoses in the general population is low, but can become high in vulnerable groups.
 For example, tungiasis usually affects less than 1% of the population in an endemic area, but in economically disadvantaged communities prevalence in children can be up to 80 %.
-In some indigenous populations in the Amazon rain forest, nearly all individuals have head lice3,5.
+In some indigenous populations in the Amazon rain forest, nearly all individuals have head lice.
 Stigma, lack of access to health care and risk behavior are the reasons why epidermal parasitic skin diseases frequently progress untreated and why in resource-poor populations severe morbidity is common.
-The ongoing uncontrolled urbanization in many developing countries makes it likely that this group of diseases will remain the overriding parasitic diseases for people living in extreme poverty3.
+The ongoing uncontrolled urbanization in many developing countries makes it likely that this group of diseases will remain the overriding parasitic diseases for people living in extreme poverty.
 Ectoparasitoses of interest in public health were included as part of the diseases for which the regional epidemiological situation needs to be assessed.